Find a SMART Meeting

 “Watching our participants help each other and seeing them utilise practical tools and strategies to make progress is definitely the most rewarding part of what we do.”

-Counselor, Registered Nurse, SMART Recovery Facilitator and SMART Recovery Australia National Program Coordinator.
+Counsellor, Registered Nurse, SMART Recovery Facilitator and SMART Recovery Australia National Program Coordinator.

 Come with a purpose, leave with a plan.